 Photographing in color for the first time, This Empty World (2019) addresses the escalating destruction of the East African natural world at the hands of humans, showing a world where, overwhelmed by runaway development, there is no longer space for animals to survive.
 The people in the photos are also often helplessly swept along by the relentless tide of ‘progress’.
 Each image is a combination of two moments in time shot from the exact same camera position, once with wild animals that ente frame, after which a set is built and a cast of people drawn from local communities.

+The animals are almost all long-term rescues, victims of everything from habitat destruction to wildlife trafficking.
 These animals can never be released back into the wild.
-Now habituated, it was therefore safe for strangers to be photographed close to the animals in the same frame.
+As a result, they are almost all habituated to humans, and so it was safe for human strangers to be close to them, photographed in the same frame at the same time.

 Brandt has had solo gallery and museum shows around the world, including New York, London, Berlin, Stockholm, Paris and Los Angeles.